-- 2.2 To begin a play, the ball must be snapped by the offensive Center, from the point of scrimmage to the quarterback, which is the first person on the offense to obtain possession of the ball behind the line of scrimmage.
-There is no minimal distance required by the quarterback who can be either up close to the center or in shot-gun formation. - 2.3 There is a 1-yard neutral zone extending 1 yard forward from the Line of Scrimmage that the defensive players cannot line up in or enter before the snap of the ball. - 2.4 An automatic first down by penalty will overrule the other requirements regarding three (3) plays to make either a first down or score. - 2.5 If the offensive team fails to cross midfield, possession of the ball changes and the opposition starts its drive from its 5-yard line. - 2.6 All possession changes, except interceptions, start on the offensive 5- yard line. - 2.7 If an offensive penalty passed midfield occurs, which takes the next down behind midfield marker, the offensive team must still make a touchdown in 3 plays. - 2.8 "No Run Zone" are located five (5) yards in front of each end zone.
-When the offense starts a play within the five yard "No Run Zone," there cannot be a fake running play and / or no ball carrier can run across the line of scrimmage (must be a pass play). - 2.9 The quarterback, defined as the player that gains possession of the ball from the Center, cannot run with the ball past the line of scrimmage, unless the ball has been handed off, tossed, pitched or lateraled to another player and then returned. - 2.10 Once the ball carrier has crossed the line of scrimmage the ball cannot be handed off, tossed, pitched or passed forward in any way. - 2.11 In youth play (U18 and below) forward passes/pitches/handoffs are not allowed behind the line of scrimmage.
+- 2.1 The offensive team takes possession of the ball at its 5-yard line and has 3 plays to cross midfield.
+When a team crosses midfield, it has 3 plays to score a touchdown.
+If the offense fails to score, the ball changes possession and the new offensive team takes over on its 5-yard line. - 2.2 To begin a play, the ball must be snapped by the offensive Center, from the point of scrimmage to the quarterback, which is the first person on the offense to obtain possession of the ball behind the line of scrimmage.
+There is no minimal distance required by the quarterback who can be either up close to the center or in shot-gun formation. - 2.3 There is a 1-yard neutral zone extending 1 yard forward from the Line of Scrimmage that the defensive players cannot line up in or enter before the snap of the ball. - 2.4 An automatic first down by penalty will overrule the other requirements regarding 3 plays to make either a first down or score. - 2.5 If the offensive team fails to cross midfield, possession of the ball changes and the opposition starts its drive from its 5-yard line. - 2.6 All possession changes, except interceptions, start on the offensive 5-yard line. - 2.7 If an offensive penalty past midfield occurs, which takes the next down behind midfield marker, the offensive team must still make a touchdown in 3 plays. - 2.8 "No Run Zones" are located 5-yards in front of each end zone.
+When the offense starts a play within this zone, the play must result in a legal forward pass. - 2.9 The quarterback, defined as the player that gains possession of the ball from the Center, cannot run with the ball past the line of scrimmage, unless the ball has been handed off, tossed, pitched or lateraled to another player and then returned. - 2.10 Once the ball carrier has crossed the line of scrimmage the ball cannot be handed off, tossed, pitched or passed forward in any way. - 2.11 In youth play (U18 and below) forward passes/pitches/handoffs are not allowed behind the line of scrimmage.
 U20 and over forward passes/pitches/handoffs are allowed however, once received the offense can no longer make another pass/pitch/handoff to another offensive player. - 2.12 Legal Forward Pass In U18 and below the ball must be thrown at or behind the line of scrimmage by an offensive player and received across the line of scrimmage. - 2.13 Kickoffs are do not occur in 5v5.
-Rules that outline kicking are found in the 7v7 section. - 2.14 Teams change end at half.
-The time can also be altered based on the skill level of the athletes, number of participants and size of the playing surface.
+Rules that outline kicking are found in the 7v7 section. - 2.14 To start the second half, either the team that lost the opening coin toss or the team that deferred their choice to the second half will have the option to start with the ball or choose a side to begin play. - 2.15 Prior to a forward pass or handoff, an offense may use multiple backwards behind the line of scrimmage - 2.16 The game time can be altered based on the skill level of the athletes, number of participants and size of the playing surface. - 2.17 If an offensive penalty in the "No Run Zone" occurs that takes the team outside the "No Run Zone", then the team still cannot run.